 - Fast scrub mode (draw only to last selected)

 - Command line interface

 - Documented all newly added product features.

-- Home Page: View detailed information about the tools, including links to training and support resources, as well as videos on the product to help you get started quickly.
+- Home Page - view detailed information about the tool, including links to training and support resources, as well as videos on the product to help you get started quickly.

-- Getting Started: Get the main features overview and learn how to start using the tools on different host systems.
-A great place to start if you are new to Graphics Performance Analyzers.
+- Getting Started - get the main features overview and learn how to start using the tools on different host systems.

 * Other names and brands may be claimed as the property of others.